tonethar/IGME-330-Master/notes/IIFE-notes.md

 - Below we made an IIFE and declared the variables inside of it
 - Now `highScore` and `playerName` are now variables of the IIFE, and thus NOT accessible from this outside scope
 - This is a quick and easy technique to get your code out of the global namespace and safe from malicious users
-- *But what if we have code that needs access to these values, without being to modify them?*
+- *But what if we have code that needs access to these values, without being able to modify them?*

 ```html
 <!DOCTYPE html>